The question that keeps coming up, on Reddit and in my inbox, is some version of: which one should I actually start with?

 Gifts and first-timers.
 That’s my honest answer.

-Around the holidays, the Sprout frequently bundles down to around $25 with a seed kit included, and at that price it’s genuinely hard to argue against.
+Around the holidays, the Sprout frequently bundles down to around $25 with a seed kit included, and at that price it’s hard to argue against.
 It’s a real hydroponic unit, it grows real plants, and for someone who’s never tried this before, three pods is less overwhelming than six.
 You’re not committing to a full herb garden.
 You’re dipping a toe in.

 I gave one to my neighbor’s teenager last winter.
 She grew basil and some peppers (the peppers were a mistake, they got too tall, but she learned something).
 The Sprout handled it fine for a beginner.